hyperledger/fabric/docs/README.md

 [reStructuredText](http://docutils.sourceforge.net/rst.html) which is
 converted to HTML using [Sphinx](http://www.sphinx-doc.org/en/stable/).
-The HTML is then published on http://hyperledger-fabric.readthedocs.io which has a hook so that any new content that goes into `docs/source` on the main repository will trigger a new build and publication of the doc.
+The HTML is then published on http://hyperledger-fabric.readthedocs.io which has a hook so that any new content th at goes into `docs/source` on the main repository will trigger a new build and publication of the doc.